puppetlabs/pcp-specifications/cthun/delivery.md

 | stage | string | type of processing (e.g. "accepted", "delivered")

-When a server processes a client message and the *destination_report* flag is set the server must respond to the client with a message containing the list of URI's it will be sending the message to in the Data Chunk.
+When a server processes a client message and the *destination_report* flag is set the server must respond to the client with a message containing the list of URIs it will be sending the message to in the Data Chunk.

 If we look at the example described in [Client to client messages](#client-to-client-messages),